ShifaZahra123/AI_Course_Assignment_Solutions/README.md

 - Basic Python concepts
 - Working with libraries such as NumPy, Pandas, Matplotlib, and Scikit-learn

-The repository is organized by assignment, with each folder containing the relevant Jupyter notebooks and datasets.
+The repository is organized by assignment and quiz, with each folder containing the relevant Jupyter notebooks and datasets.

 Feel free to explore the code, and don't hesitate to reach out if you have any questions or suggestions!